Supplies You Will Need In A Weather Emergency Or Power Outage

-The weather reports weren’t looking good and now the storm is about to hit.
+The weather reports aren’t looking good and now the storm is about to hit.
 The wind is howling, the rain is pouring, or the snow is piling.
 You’re nestled safely at home when the power goes out, the toilets won’t flush, and you’re cut off from the rest of the world.

-It’s probably just temporary, lives aren’t necessarily at stake, and before you know it life will be back to normal.
+It’s probably just temporary; if you're fortunate lives aren’t necessarily at stake, and before you know it life will be back to normal.
 Or perhaps it won't and you'll have to evacuate at some point, realizing your life is more valuable than your properly.
 For that reason, we offer this helpful list of stuff that will most certainly come in handy.

 Think of the things you'll still want to eat after emergency passes.
 Some examples:

 - Trail mix and other nuts (for those without allergies)

 - Canned Soup

 - Ensure/ Non-refrigerated individual cartons of organic milk

 TIP: Things that need to be kept cold (or hidden) can be put into the water tank of a toilet.
 It’s not gross in there.
 We swear.
 But only do this for items that are packed air-tight (might want to have a bunch of Ziploc bags at the ready, as well as bottles and cans.
 (Beer doesn’t cool itself, you know.)